HOW TO MENTALLY MASTER ANY AND EVERY WOD

 If you've heard me interview any CrossFit Games athletes or athletes outside of functional fitness where we've discussed their approaches to longer events, you'll find that most of them end up doing some kind of maths along the way.
 Something like "I've got 1 mile left and I hit the last 2 miles in 14 minutes, so to finish in under 30 minutes, I'll have to up my pace by 10 seconds per mile" is common.

-The reason why is that we have a lot of time to think in an event like that.
-This time can be great as we can fill our minds with thoughts which we know will spur us on… Or we can spend an hour self-sabotaging and limiting our progress or performance.
-When we are performing slow, long efforts, our mental objective should be to disassociate from any discomfort.
+The reason why is that you have a lot of time to think in an event like that.
+This time can be great as you can fill your mind with thoughts which you know will spur you on… Or you can spend an hour self-sabotaging and limiting your progress or performance.
+When you are performing slow, long efforts, your mental objective should be to disassociate from any discomfort.
 As a side note, this is where meditation or mindfulness can come in helpful for athletes.

-When on the extreme left hand side of the arch, our focus now turns to being fully in the contractions of that movement, to feel every fibre squeeze and fire in sequence and to feel the bar gripped tight in our hands.
-We want to be entirely present and in the moment.
+When on the extreme left hand side of the arch, your focus now turns to being fully in the contractions of that movement, to feel every fibre squeeze and fire in sequence and to feel the bar gripped tight in your hands.
+You want to be entirely present and in the moment.

-This is why when doing very short, sharp efforts such as 30 seconds on the assault bike, our objective should be to actively seek as much discomfort as possible.
+This is why when doing very short, sharp efforts such as 30 seconds on the assault bike, your objective should be to actively seek as much discomfort as possible.

 Speaking the Language of Intensity

 When learning a language, you usually use a physical phrase book with words and phrases you refer to.
 Initially, you will have a set list to work from and try and squeeze them into any scenario.
 When learning French, I used "d'accord, mais, bon, oui, je voux, je cerche" etc. for almost everything.
 I then progressed to "merde, putain, connard, branleur" and other pieces of offensive language.